4163a2c9ee2e3eb1e1f0a90667b0a130.jpg

 Jokes aside, if you are looking for a way to reify the notion of equanimity, it’s this service!

-An exception which was never to be experienced again… the advantage of small family owned restaurants with the privilige to transcend life into work and not the other way round.
+An exception which was never to be experienced again… the advantage of small family owned restaurants with the privilege to transcend life into work and not the other way round.

 “L’amour, dans l’anxiété douloureuse comme dans le désir heureux, est l’exigence d’un tout.